droberts-ctrlo/GADS/changelist.md

 - Fix for internal ticket 1491
 - No click event on page or page-length change for user accounts, this has now been fixed
+- Fix for notes field error on editing users

 -------